 We mapped all 80,959 titles by the number of characters in each to determine the likelihood of Google rewriting each one.
 As you can see in the graph below, Google rewrites both long titles and extremely short titles over 95% of the time.

-Short titles between 1-5 characters (e.g. “Home” or “IBM”) were rewritten 96.6% of the time, typically by adding more words and information.
-In fact, any title 20 characters or less had a better than 50% chance of getting rewritten.
+Short titles between 1-5 characters (e.g., “Home” or “IBM”) were rewritten 96.6% of the time, typically by adding more words and information.
+Any title with 20 characters or less had a better than 50% chance of getting rewritten.

 On the other hand, long titles with over 70 characters were rewritten a whopping 99.9% of the time.
 Any title over 60 characters had a greater than 76% chance of getting rewritten.